codedevbrad/animated-code-snippet/README.md

 - **Retry Challenges**: After completing a challenge, users can retry it to reinforce their learning.
 - **Customizable Code Steps**: Each step of the coding challenge is fully customizable, allowing for different types of questions, code snippets, and interaction.
 - **Smooth Animations**: Uses `framer-motion` for smooth transitions and animations, enhancing the user experience.
+- **Showcase mode**: wwhen in isShowcase mode you can bypass the interactivity and just show someone the code.

 ## to implement
 - ** type: 'highlight' that highlights a portion and skips to the next stage when audio is complete.
 - ** blocks that can be injected at certain positions / indexes.
 - ** blocks that can be edited and be reflected in a live version.
 - ** at the end, give an option to try coding it all yourself, then see both the final and tried version.
 - ** generate the codesteps dynamically by creating new steps in a ui with a textarea to write the next code.
      I'll need to figure out formatting so code injected has the correct spacing.

 ## Installation